The Intrinsic Gamma-Ray Spectrum of TXS 0506+056: Intergalactic Propagation Effects: Simulation setup

 The magnetic field is assumed to be a turbulent zero-mean Gaussian random field with a Kolmogorov spectrum, and redshift evolution given by $B(z) = B_0 (1 + z)^2$.
 It is sampled in the Fourier space, transformed into real space, and projected onto a uniformly spaced cubic grid with $N = 500^3$ cells.
-The minimum scale that can be resolved is $\ell_\text{min} \equiv 2 L_\text{g} / N^{1/3}$, following the Nyquist criterion.
+The minimum scale that can be resolved is $\ell_\text{min} \equiv 2 L_{\rm g} / N^{1/3}$, following the Nyquist criterion, where the grid size ($L_\text{g}$) is $L_\text{g} = 20 \; \text{Mpc}$ for $\Lc \leq 1 \; \text{Mpc}$, and $L_\text{g} = 10\Lc$ otherwise.
 The maximum scale is chosen to achieve the desired coherence length.
 The grid is periodically repeated to cover the whole volume between \txs{} and Earth.
-At each run, we change the seed used to generate the magnetic-field grids to prevent spurious features inherent to one realisation of the field from affecting the results.
+At each run, we change the seed used to generate the magnetic field grids to prevent spurious features inherent to one realization of the field from affecting the results.

-The magnetic fields considered range from $10^{-19} \; \text{G}$ up to $10^{-14} \; \text{G}$, in logarithmic steps of 1.
+The magnetic fields considered range from $10^{-19}$ up to $10^{-14} \; \text{G}$, in logarithmic steps of 1.
 The coherence length ($\Lc$) lies in the range $10 \; \text{kpc}$--$1 \; \text{Gpc}$, also in logarithmic steps of 1.
 In addition, we consider the case $B=0$.
 The range of $B$ we adopt covers the typical lower bounds derived using electromagnetic cascades.
 We could not simulate stronger magnetic fields because the Larmor radii of electrons start to become excessively small, rendering it impractical to track single particles due to the high computational load -- especially if they can get trapped within a small region of space.
 The values of coherence length were chosen to encompass the most common values of $\Lc$ according to various constraints (see ~\citealt{durrer2013a} for a review).